iw-tom/policies/ISO-9001/code-of-conduct/readme.md

 Possible consequences include:
 * Demotion.
 * Reprimand.
-* Suspension or termination for more serious offenses.
+* Suspension or termination for more serious offences.
 * Detraction of benefits for a definite or indefinite time.

 We may take legal action in cases of corruption, theft, embezzlement or other unlawful behaviour.